 Two hours a week throughout the year.
-Open to those who have taken Course A.
+Required of Seniors.

-D. Sociology.-The purpose of this course is to acquaint the student with the principal subjects which this new science endeavors to treat, and also with the more important results already attained.
-No more practical study could be offered young women, many of whom in a few years will be dealing directly with sociological problems in administering charitable organizations and other organs for social betterment.
+C. SOCIOLOGY-The purpose of this course is to acquaint the student with the principal subjects which this science endeavors to treat, and also with the more important results already attained.
+No more practical study could be offered young women, many of whom in a few years will be dealing directly with sociological problems in administering charitable organizations and other organs for social service.